quickwit-oss/quickwit/docs/get-started/installation.md

 Quickwit compiles to a single binary, we provide different methods to install it.

+## Prerequisites

+Quickwit is officially only supported for Linux.
+Freebsd and MacOS are not officially supported, but should work as well.

+Supported CPU architectures are x86-64 and ARMv7.
+No special instruction set is required, but on x86-64 SSE3 is recommended.

 ## Download

 Version: 0.3.1 - [Release note](https://github.com/quickwit-oss/quickwit/releases/tag/v0.3.1)